Jsrodrigue/docstring_unity_test_generator/README.md

 pip install -r requirements.txt
 ```

-If you prefer the `pyproject.toml` workflow, you can also use `uv` — but providing `requirements.txt` is recommended for quick testing.
+If you prefer the `pyproject.toml` workflow, you can also use `uv`.

 ### API Keys & Supported Models